-There is a theoretical risk of exhaled breath from the wearer of a valved respirator transmitting COVID-19 where asymptomatic carriage is present however, following introduction of staff testing and uptake of vaccination, this risk is likely to be low.
-Valved respirators should not be used when sterility directly over a surgical field/surgical site is required and instead a non-valved respirator should be worn.
+There is a theoretical risk of exhaled breath from the wearer of a valved respirator or powered air purifying respirator (PAPR) transmitting COVID-19 where asymptomatic carriage is present however, following introduction of staff testing and uptake of vaccination, this risk is likely to be low.
+Valved respirators and PAPR should not be used when sterility directly over a surgical field/surgical site is required and instead a non-valved respirator should be worn.
+More information can be found on the MHRA website